-9.3.13 Strengthening Links with Other Service Areas
+9.2.12 Strengthening Links with Other Service Areas

-- This Commissioning Strategy has an additional complementary and reciprocal relationship with Mental Health Services Commissioning Strategy (which is currently being prepared). - Addictions Services
+- This Commissioning Strategy has an additional complementary and reciprocal relationship with the already approved Older People's Services Commissioning Strategy. - Addictions Services

 The Alcohol and Ageing: Is Alcohol a Major Threat to the Baby Boomers?
 Report (commissioned by Health Scotland) states that if the baby boomers (in 2010 this is the population aged 45 - 65 years) carry on with their current drinking patterns into old age they are likely to experience higher than anticipated levels of morbidity.
-A more detailed analysis of these issues are laid out in the CHCP's Commissioning Strategy for Alcohol and Drug Services.
+Detailed analyses of these issues are laid out in the CHCP's Commissioning Strategy for Alcohol and Drug Services.

-• Adult Support & Protection
+Adult Support & Protection